I am writing this from a High Sierra peak at 12,000 feet in the dead of winter.

 What is this year’s “Eureka” conclusion?
 The stock market could keep going up in 2014, but with more volatility.
 This year was a cakewalk, as my 60% return testifies.
 After that, stocks will be unable to ignore an impending “taper”, or the complete end of quantitative easing.
 The bond market has told us as much already.

-Every February, we underwent “kangeiko”, or known as winter training.
+Every February, we underwent “kangeiko” or “winter training.
 This involved the entire class running the five miles around Tokyo’s Imperial Palace in a pack, suffering freezing temperatures, barefoot, every day for a week.
 When we returned to the dojo, we were hosed down with ice-cold water, our feet senseless, bloody stumps.
 Then we would train for three more hours.

 The idea was that the extreme pain and exhaustion would deliver insights into ourselves and the world at large.
 It worked.
 At least one current reader endured the experience with me and is still alive.
 Remember that, David?
 By the way, thanks for knocking out my front teeth.